jrenaud90/TidalPy/Documentation/material_x/material_eos.md

 | `vinet` | pressure | same as Birch-Murnaghan |
 | `interpolated` (`interp`, `interpolate`) | radius, by table lookup | `radius`, `density`, and optional viscoelastic tables |

-### Constant density
+### Constant Density

 Returns the same density everywhere.
-An incompressible body is not a realistic planet, but it is the case with closed-form Love numbers, so it is what analytic checks and regression tests are written against.
-It is also the honest choice for a thin layer where the pressure range is too small for compression to matter.
+An incompressible body is not a realistic but can be a useful diagnostic or applicable to small moons.
+This is also used to perform checks and tests on the analytical models.

 ### Birch-Murnaghan, third order